sigpwny/ctfd-dynamic-challenges-mod/README.md

 This plugin modifies the dynamic value challenge scoring function to use the same scoring function seen in rCTF.

+You can play with the v_minimum, v_initial, and v_decay parameters here: https://www.desmos.com/calculator/w1hh7uqfgc

 ## Before
 ![mod](./images/ctfd_default.png)